-Dr. Tims also collaborated with federal regulators to provide medicinal plant toxicity assessments.
+Dr. Tims collaborated with federal regulators to provide medicinal plant toxicity assessments.
 He co-developed HerbMed, a web-based herbal database providing access to scientific data on herbal medicine, and he completed a NIH/NIST postdoctoral fellowship developing Botanical Standard Reference Materials.
-His past research with medicinal plants explored:

-He mentor researchers at MUIH, and was awarded the 2017 MUIH Research and Scholarship Award.
+Currently he mentors researchers at MUIH and was awarded the 2017 MUIH Research and Scholarship Award.
 In 2016 he was awarded an Emerson Ecologics Grant for research proposal, Expanding MUIH Herbal Dispensary Services to Support GMP Education of New Herbalists and Smaller Herbal Manufacturers.
-He is directs the Botanical Pharmacognosy Laboratory and the M.S. program in Herbal Product Design and Manufacture at MUIH.
+He directs the Botanical Pharmacognosy Laboratory at MUIH.
 His research interests are listed below:

 - Developing formulary using adaptogens, trophorestoratives and cannabis to help build constitutional resilience in humans.

 - Combining cannabis products and traditional herbals in producing unique formulas.